torfinnnome/barvei/README.md

 Standard weather apps tell you the weather *here* or *there*, but what about the 500km stretch *between* here and there, especially when elevation changes dramatically?
 What if it's +5°C at the start but plunges to -3°C precisely when you hit that notoriously sketchy mountain crossing halfway through?

-## The Solution: Klarvei ✨
+## The Solution: Barvei ✨

-Klarvei aims to bridge that gap.
+Barvei aims to bridge that gap.
 You give it:

 1. A **Start Address**
 2. An (optional) list of **Waypoints**